zhaoshenzhai/DRP-2023/Presentation/Notes.md

     - A Riemann surface is a surface with a particular choice of complex structure.
 So we want to find the different ways of making a surface into a Riemann surface.
     - We'll only be looking at compact surfaces, which are basically surfaces that are closed and bounded (so everything here except for $\R^2$.)
 # Classification of surfaces
-    - Topologically speaking, the only difference between two compact surfaces is the number of holes that it has.
+    - To make our lives easier, there's a theorem from topology that says that the only difference between two compact surfaces is the number of holes that it has.
     - For example, the sphere with one handle is homeomorphic to the torus, since they both just have one hole.
-    - Since we're on the torus, let's try to find the number of ways we can make the torus into a Riemann surface.
+    - Since we're on the torus, in how many ways can we make a Riemann surface out of it?
+In other words, how many complex tori are there?
-    - The resulting torus with a particular choice of complex structure will be called a complex torus.
 # Topological torus
-    - From Haoyang's talk, we saw that a torus is obtained by quotienting the plane by a lattice.
+    - Recall that a torus is obtained by quotienting the plane by a lattice.
     - So here's a picture.
 On the left is a lattice, which is spanned by two vectors $\omega_1$ and $\omega_2$, and the torus is obtained by glueing the sides of the parallelogram that it forms.
-    - Topologically, it doesn't matter which $\omega$'s we choose since the tori will all have one hole, but it turns out that we build different complex tori out of the torus, and the choice of complex structure is determined by the choice of the lattice (by those $\omega$'s).
+    - Topologically speaking, there is only one torus, but it turns out that we can equip the torus with multiple different complex structures, and the choice of complex structure is determined by the choice of the $\omega$'s.
     - So we need to determine how do different lattices give rise to different complex structures.
 # Scaling/rotating doesn't matter
-    - Now, there's a theorem from complex analysis which states that holomorphic maps, which are maps that preserve the complex structure, also preserve angles.
+    - From complex analysis, holomorphic maps, which are maps that preserve the complex structure, also preserve angles.
     - So, intuitively, if we do anything to the plane that preserve angles, like scaling and rotating, the resulting complex tori should be biholomorphic.
     - This is indeed the case, and if the lattice is spanned by $\omega_1$ and $\omega_2$, we can scale and rotate the parallelogram so that $\omega_1$ becomes $1$.
 Then $\omega_2$ becomes the ratio $\omega_2/\omega_1$, which we call $\tau$.
     - This $\tau$ lies in the upper-half plane of $\C$ and we call the torus it generates $X_\tau$, which is the quotient of $\C$ by the lattice spanned by $1$ and $\tau$.